Dodecanese Island Hopping Made Easy

 Rhodes should be on your itinerary if you’re a history buff, a culture explorer, or a food lover.
 The island boasts a rich culture, complemented by an ancient history and unique cuisine.

-The island’s old town provides visitors with a glimpse into the area’s past, while its pretty taverns offer some of the best food and local beverages.
+The island’s old town offers visitors a glimpse of the area’s past, while its pretty taverns serve some of the best food and local beverages.

-The UNESCO-listed medieval old town of Rhodes, with its cobblestone alleys, high castle walls, and historical attractions, including the Palace of the Grand Master and the Boulevard of the Knights, is among the must-sees of the island for those interested in history and culture.
+The UNESCO-listed medieval old town of Rhodes, with its cobblestone alleys, high castle walls, and historical attractions, including the Palace of the Grand Master and the Knights’ Boulevard, is among the must-sees on the island for history and culture enthusiasts.

 Leipsoi